Wondering how to use Pinterest to increase your social media presence and drive traffic to your blog? Check out these easy tips.

 In addition to group Pinterest boards (onto which you can easily pin using Tailwind), using Tailwind also offers a similar feature called "tribes."
 The tribes differ in their rules, but generally, you upload your pin into the "tribe" and share the pins of your fellow tribe members.
 It's as simple as that!
 And, even better, generally people are scheduling your pins, so your pins will get scheduled as the most opportune times by others, as well!
 Free re-pins!
 You can also start your own tribes (and if you do, you get to put a bunch of pins on there before they are capped).

-Don't be afraid to pin the same pin repeatedly
+Don't be afraid to pin the same article repeatedly

 New bloggers really struggle with this one.
 You need to repin your pins a few times (because you can only make so many pins and because sometimes it takes a few tries for pin to get traction).
 It's not like re-tweeting the same tweet over and over, which would of course be annoying and cause you to lose followers.
 Pinterest works differently and your followers will no be bombarded by the same pins over and over.
 However, it will cause your Pinterest boards to look a bit sloppy - as they may have similar content on them repeatedly.
 This is not a problem.